hiroyukashi/google-maps-area-editor/README.md

 2. Replace `YOUR_API_KEY` with your Google Maps API key
 3. `config.local.js` is gitignored and will not be committed

+## Disclaimer

+This project is a third-party open-source library and is not affiliated with, endorsed by, or sponsored by Google LLC.
+"Google Maps" is a trademark of Google LLC.

 ## License

 MIT